Identifiability, the KL property in metric spaces, and subgradient curves: The Kurdyka- ojasiewicz property

 \begin{defn} {\rm A {\em desingularizer} is a function $\phi \colon [0,+\infty] \to [0,+\infty]$ that is continuous on $[0,+\infty)$, satisfies $\phi(0) = 0$ and $\phi(\tau) \to \phi(+\infty)$ as $\tau \to +\infty$, and has continuous strictly positive derivative on $(0,+\infty)$. } \end{defn}

 Typically we use desingularizers of the form $\phi(\tau) = \tau^{1-\alpha}$, where the {\em KL~exponent} $\alpha$ lies in the interval $[0,1)$.
-Such desingularizers, for example, suffice for the original {\L}ojasiewicz proof of the KL property for real-analytic functions on Euclidean space \cite{loj}, and hence also for real-analytic functions on analytic manifolds.
+Such desingularizers, for example, suffice for the original {\L}ojasiewicz proof of the KL property for real-analytic functions on Euclidean spaces \cite{loj}, and hence also for real-analytic functions on analytic manifolds \cite[Section 9]{kurdyka-mostowski-parusinski}.
+Unlike some definitions, we do not explicitly require concavity.

+We now present a definition of the Kurdyka-{\L}ojasiewicz property in metric spaces.
+Our definition is inspired by a version of the KL property from \cite[Corollary 4]{tailwag}, reframed in the language of identifiability.
+In the Euclidean case, some earlier subgradient-based versions of the KL property \cite{attouch-projections} reduce precisely to this metric definition; the original nonsmooth property \cite{loja,Lewis-Clarke} (again subgradient-based) is slightly stronger, as we shortly discuss.
+Researchers on Riemannian nonsmooth optimization have proposed generalizations to manifolds \cite{bento,Hosseini:2015}, but by comparison with the subgradient approach in general, the metric definition we present is simple and direct.
+By contrast with \cite[Section 2]{tailwag}, which aimed to illuminate the KL inequality as a metric regularity property, the new connection to identifiability that we present allows us to deploy the linear growth results of Section~\ref{sec:linear}.